zzt93/syncer/doc/detail-feature.md

   - Version: 3.x, 4.0
     - Only 4.0 support field removed detection and sync (Because the limitation of ES/MySQL, it always means setting field to null in output target which may not what you want)
   - Database filter (naming as `repos`), support regex
+    - If a change event match multiple schemas & table, we will use the first match (config file order) to filter/output, i.e. the specific `repo` config will override the regex `repo` config
   - Collection name filter
-  - In a `UPDATE`, only changed column will be received (different from `MySQL`)
-  - automatic `_id` detection and set into `SyncData#id`
-  - If a change event match multiple schemas & table, we will use the first match (config file order) to filter/output, i.e. the specific `repo` config will override the regex `repo` config
+  - Column name filter
     - If a change event go through column filter, and only primary key is left:
     - If change event type is `UPDATE`, then discard this change event -- because not support update id now;
     - Other change event type, keep it.
+  - In a `UPDATE`, only changed column will be received (different from `MySQL`)
+  - automatic `_id` detection and set into `SyncData#id`
-  - If config user/password for auth, it should have permission of `[listDatabases, find]`
+  - If you config user/password for Mongo auth, it should have permission of `[listDatabases, find]`
   - Only support listening first level field (Because MongoDB store json, it may have multiple levels)
 - DRDS:
   - Same config as MySQL, but need to connect directly to RDS's MySQL because DRDS not support binlog dump
   - Remember to fetch partition key in `fields`

 ---
+#### Other Non-Functional Feature
 - Remember where we leave last time by writing file/position of binlog/oplog, and resume from there so as to avoid any data loss
   - More than once (at-least-once): we can ensure the at least once semantics now, so you need to make sure your output channel (the `consumer` of syncer output) is **idempotent** and your destination can handle it without dup.
 Counterexample: a table without primary key definitely